-During the year the College has developed and adopted the College Inclusion Charter which has been recognised by Welsh Government as good practice in the sector.
+The College has developed and adopted the College Inclusion Charter which has been recognised by Welsh Government as good practice in the sector.

 Governance

 The College has a well-developed governance structure with a fully functioning committee structure and well attended Board meetings.
 The Board represents a broad range of community and business interests and provides both scrutiny and support for the executive.
 The Board includes two student representatives and two staff representatives.